SMART Health Check-in

 });

 Both flows use the same request() call.
-The difference is in what the app does with onRequestStart: same-device ignores it (the shim opens the popup), cross-device renders info.launch_url as a QR code.
+Same-device can use a same-tab or popup handoff; cross-device renders info.launch_url as a QR code.

 Demo Architecture